eijora/time-tracker/README.md

 It starts 3 days ago, ignores weekends, and will only ask you what you did _today_ after 4pm.

-It stores the information in simple text files, and I can see the full list with `time-tracker log`.
+It stores the information in simple text files, and lets you see the full list using the `time-tracker log` feature.

 ## Installation